A New Film by Victoria Bugbee

 “Shortly after completing the screenplay,” said Bugbee, “Charlie was taken ill and passed away.
 Many years later, with permission of Charlie Bugbee’s family, we are making the film in his honor.
 This is For Charlie!”

-Cherie Fortis (Saturday Night Live) is Co-Producer of the independent feature.
-It stars Sarah Moliski as Elsa, Caroline Winterson as Marcia Garth, James Nester (Heroes of Dirt – The BMX Movie) as Tab Garth, Avery Ryder Turner as Emery Garth, Tess Warren as Becky, Matthew Brueckner as Roy, Lynne Goldberg as Ms. Heller, Dave Shaeffler as The Baker, Peter Bugbee as The Chauffeur, Paola Tawa as Mrs. Thurmond, Nick Tarricone, Deanna Gondek and Lyhia Tawa, Paolo Tawa and Oden Tawa Diaz as recital guests.
+Cherie Fortis (Saturday Night Live) is Producer of the independent feature.
+The indie stars Sarah Moliski as Elsa, Caroline Winterson as Marcia Garth, James Nester (Heroes of Dirt – The BMX Movie) as Tab Garth, Avery Ryder Turner as Emery Garth, Tess Warren as Becky, Matthew Brueckner as Roy, Lynne Goldberg as Ms. Heller, Dave Shaeffler as The Baker, Peter Bugbee as The Chauffeur, Paola Tawa as Mrs. Thurmond, Nick Tarricone, Deanna Gondek and Lyhia Tawa, Paolo Tawa and Oden Tawa Diaz as recital guests.

 Casting The Film

 I’m constantly asked how I cast the film.
 I turned to professional actors that I worked with and novices.

 I ran into Sarah Moliski on a beauty commercial to test the Sony F55 camera that B Productions and Daniel Marracino produced and directed.
 With her green eyes and mane of chestnut hair she looked the part of our heroine ELSA.
 I was thrilled when she told me she was studying acting and would love to read for the part.

 James Nester was in my nephew Eric Bugbee’s film “Heroes of Dirt – The BMX Movie.”
 He played a deranged drug dealer.
 At the premier if the indie movie, he looked like an angel in his black tux.
 Like TAB, he played piano and was signed.